matrohon/devstack-conf/test_bgpvpn_bagpipe/README.rst

 Modify local.conf and local.sh :

 | ln -s local.conf.bgpvpn.bagpipe.node1 local.conf
-| ln -s local.sh.bgpvpn.bagpipe.node1 local.sh

-launch devstack :
+launch devstack and create the bgpvpn :

-./stack-bgpvpn.sh
+| ./stack-bgpvpn.sh
+| ./local.sh.bgpvpn.bagpipe.node1

 Launching devstack on the second node
 -------------------------------------

 The main differences between node1 and node2 are :
--subnet used for private networks taht we want to interconnect : no overlap -The second node doesn't have to lauchn the Fake Route Reflector, but its bagpipe has to peer with the one we instantiated on the first node
+-subnet used for private networks that we want to interconnect : no overlap -The second node doesn't have to launch the Fake Route Reflector, but its bagpipe has to peer with the one we instantiated on the first node

 Modify local.conf and local.sh :

 | ln -s local.conf.bgpvpn.bagpipe.node2 local.conf
-| ln -s local.sh.bgpvpn.bagpipe.node2 local.sh

 launch devstack with another subnet :

-BAGPIPE_BGP_PEERS="node1_ip" ./stack-bgpvpn.sh
+| BAGPIPE_BGP_PEERS="node1_ip" ./stack-bgpvpn.sh
+| ./local.sh.bgpvpn.bagpipe.node2

 Tests
 -----